universome/class-norm/README.md

 - penalize other logits sometimes to make model be prepared for operating in "distinguish between all-classes" regime.
 For A-GEM we could use episodic memory for this.
 - Use moment-matching in generative models to improve the generations
 - LR warmup
+- Maybe we can switch from using class attributes early in training to using normal classification head later in training?
+This will allow us to have fast learning dynamics and good final scores (since using normal head performs much better).

 MeRGAZSL:
 - Use discriminator with 3 outputs: real, synthetic, fake.